pletfix/docs/en/models.md

         ];

         /**
-         * The genres of the film.
+         * The genres of the movie.
          */
         public function genres()
         {